Middle multiplicative convolution and hypergeometric equations: Numerical Hodge data

 \section{Numerical Hodge data}

 Let us begin by recalling the definition of local Hodge invariants introduced in \cite[{\S}2.2]{DS13}.
-Let $\Delta$ be a disc centered in 0 with coordinate $t$ and $(V,F^{\bullet}V,\nabla)$ be a complex polarizable variation of Hodge structure on $\Delta^*$.
+Let $\Delta$ be a disc in the complex plane centered at 0 with coordinate $t$ and $(V,F^{\bullet}V,\nabla)$ be a polarizable variation of Hodge structure on $\Delta^*=\Delta \smallsetminus \{0\}$ over the field of complex numbers (for a complete review of this notion, see \cite[{\S}5.2]{Mar18}).
 We denote by $M$ the corresponding $\mathscr{D}_\Delta$-module minimal extension at $0$.